-**there is also a space potentially for those who qualify under the ‘unemployment reachback’ framework of EI to apply for a paid position with OUR Education Team – please contact us at firstname.lastname@example.org for further information on this related potential contract.
+*There is also potential opportunity for those who qualify under the ‘unemployment reachback’ framework of EI to apply for a paid position with OUR Education Team – please contact us at email@example.com for further information on this related potential contract.
 Must be a Canadian Citizen to apply.

 As a volunteer you will be invited to join us in the day-to-day of village life.
 Whether tending to the garden, building up on-site infrastructure, or cooking lunch, you will have many avenues to contribute to OUR Ecovillage and gain experience in the area of your interest.
 In addition to the hands-on tasks you will also have an opportunity to learn and practice essential “soft”-skills for community building.